Garroura/Writeups/Hardware /Peaks&Valleys.md

 Starting with the task name "Peaks&Valleys" , which means highs and lows ( in our case 1 and 0 ).
 Players are provided with a Wokwi simualtion circuit , an Arduino card with a led .
 Looking at the task description , it says that we are trying to send a mesasge in a hidden way.
-Analyzing the code in teh ``sketch.ino`` we can see 'HIGH' and 'LOW' states of the led with the same delay ( so it can not be a Morse code as many players thought).
+Analyzing the code in the ``sketch.ino`` we can see 'HIGH' and 'LOW' states of the led with the same delay ( so it can not be a Morse code as many players thought).

 ![image](https://github.com/Garroura/Writeups/assets/164345052/9c431643-54f0-4228-a061-b098716b9c12)